 While the majority of councilors sided with the mayor, Yon and Clairmont felt city school officials should find ways to fund the increases within the current school budget before spending city surplus money.

 "I have no problem asking them to sharpen their pencil," Yon said.
-"If they come back for another request it could be substantially less than the amount they need."

 "I’m not convinced they need the money [now]," added Clairmont.
 "Come back to ward the end of the fiscal year and show us you need it."
 Fiscal 2013 ends on June 30.